Offer letters

 POST Generate an offer letter

-1. A letter is generated from a letterhead
+1. A letter is generated from a letterhead.

-2. The letter is rendered to PDF
+2. The letter is converted to PDF.

-3. The PDF file is attached to the offer
+3. The PDF file is attached to the offer.

 Syntax

-POST /api/v9/applications/123/offers/321/letters
+POST /api/v10/applications/123/offers/321/letters

 Host: apply.example.edu